Install ClickStream

 });

-The endpoint option is mandatory for the NPM path.
-Point it at the same t.example.com hostname you use for the script-tag install — events sent to an unregistered hostname are rejected with 403 domain_not_allowed.
+The helper appends <script src="https://t.example.com/sdk.js?key=..."> for you and copies safe data-* options onto the script.
+Point endpoint at the same t.example.com hostname you verified in the dashboard.
+Events sent to an unregistered hostname are rejected with 403 domain_not_allowed.

 apiKey: 'cs_live_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx',